 - Safety is a concern for everyone.
 During the time of any construction and maintenance, Communication Companies shall consider the electric wires of AEP/APCO to be energized, that working in the vicinity of the wires poses potential dangers and should warn its Employees, Agents, Contractors, and Subcontractors of the potential dangers.

 - All facilities must be installed in accordance with the National Electrical Safety Code (NESC) and other state and federal laws, rules, municipal ordinances and regulations which apply.
 The Communication Company must determine the load and sag of each cable to ensure compliance with NESC requirements and AEP Standards.
 All cables may sag no lower than 15’6” at mid span under fully loaded conditions over roadways.
-Virginia DOT requires 21’ clearance over roadways.
-Please be aware that AEP/APCO is primarily in the heavy loading area described in the NESC and care should be taken especially at railroad crossings and roadways.
+West Virginia DOT requires 18’ clearance over roadways and Virginia DOT requires 21’ clearance over roadways.
+Please be aware that AEP/APCO is primarily in the heavy loading area described in the NESC, but will be evaluated under the stricter requirement of the NESC or AEP Standards.
+Special care should be taken at railroad crossings and roadways.

 - Wireline Pole Attachments are only allowed in the Communication’s space of the AEP/APCO pole plant.

 - Communication Companies may overlash additional cables to their existing cable if written notification is provided to AEP/APCO within 30 days of overlashing.
 All overlashes may be subject to a post construction inspection and may be subject to a pole loading analysis at the Communication Company’s expense.